 Becoming a Real Estate Agent Can Boost Your House Flipping Career

-The popularity of HGTV house flipping shows has led people to ask, “Do you need a real estate license to flip houses?”
+The growing popularity of HGTV-style house flipping shows has likely led many people to wonder, “Do you need a real estate license to flip houses?
 Or, even if you don’t need to be licensed, is it best to be a licensed agent anyway?
-What benefits are there for the agent who flips houses that don’t exist otherwise?
+What benefits are there for the agent who flips houses?"

-While you don’t need a real estate license to flip houses, this guide on real estate agents flipping houses will cover why getting a real estate license is a great way to begin your house flipping career.
+While you don’t need a real estate license to flip houses, this guide on real estate agents flipping houses will explain why getting a real estate license is a sizeable advantage if you're interested in flipping homes full-time.

 Reasons to Get a Real Estate License Before Flipping a House